aniespialowski/second-project-with-LESS-and-jQuery/README.md

 The project presents the start page of a "fictional" company.
 Responsive Web Design project.
 The project was inspired by a workshop that I did as part of the CSS course from the "strefa.kursów.pl" platform.

+### External sources
-External sources: Mercedes-Benz "Chicken" commercial video from youtube.com (26.09.2013)
+https://www.youtube.com/watch?v=nLwML2PagbY - Mercedes-Benz "Chicken" commercial video from youtube.com (26.09.2013)